-Bankruptcy Lawyer in Mount Holly, NJ
+Mount Holly, NJ Bankruptcy Lawyer

 However, filing for consumer bankruptcy can be a confusing and complex process.
 The Mount Holly bankruptcy lawyers at Young, Marr & Associates have spent 20 years filing thousands of cases, giving us a thorough and intimate understanding of both federal and New Jersey bankruptcy law.
 We know how to maximize exemptions, protect assets, end creditor harassment, erase debts, and obtain discharges.

-Why Should I File for Bankruptcy?
+Why Should You File for Bankruptcy?

 Bankruptcy may not be appropriate for everyone.
 For example, if you are struggling with debt primarily due to child support payments, bankruptcy is not going to offer relief, because child support debts are non-dischargeable under federal bankruptcy law.
 An experienced bankruptcy lawyer can help to evaluate whether bankruptcy is an appropriate recourse for you.
 Some of the most common reasons people in New Jersey opt to file for bankruptcy include:

-- Relief from dischargeable debt (medical bills, utility bills, credit card debt, personal loans).
+- Relief from dischargeable debt (medical bills, utility bills, credit card debt, personal loans)

-- Cessation of wage garnishment.
+- Cessation of wage garnishment

-- Banishing creditors from constant harassment.
+- Banishing creditors from constant harassment

-- Delaying foreclosure and eviction actions.
+- Delaying foreclosure and eviction actions

-- Preventing repossession of vehicles.
+- Preventing repossession of vehicles

-Technically, people who wish to file for bankruptcy may do so independently, without hiring the services of a bankruptcy lawyer, in what’s referred to as a pro se filing.
+Technically, people who wish to file for bankruptcy may do so independently, without hiring the services of a bankruptcy lawyer, in what is referred to as a pro se filing.
 While pro se filings may be legal, they are not particularly prudent, for several reasons.
 Bankruptcy law is extremely dense with financial and legal jargon.
-The procedure is time-sensitive, and missing a deadline could ruin an entire case.
-Futhermore, it is not often obvious whether to choose the federal or state exemptions without the input of an experienced attorney.
+The procedure is time-sensitive and missing a deadline could ruin an entire case.
+If you make an error in filing, you provide the wrong documents, or you omit crucial information, your case could be dismissed.

 How Does the Bankruptcy Process Work in New Jersey?